This is the first thing our customer success team checks: Will our software really suit the needs of your business?

 User feedback will be the most revealing factor for an overall appraisal of the software.

-When choosing your software, you definitely want to assess its flexibility.
+When choosing your employee scheduling software, you definitely want to assess its flexibility.
 Why?
 To be able to personalize it in terms of notifications, alerts, typical schedule templates, etc.

 You also want free and frequent updates so that the software won’t quickly become obsolete, slow, or—worst of all—buggy.
 You want it to adapt well to the changing needs of the different sectors involved, so it will stand the test of time.